Render HTML file in NodeJS/ExpressJS

-In this short tutorial, I am going to explain to you how to render HTML files in a custom NodeJS and ExpressJS Server.
-You don’t need to install any extra modules to render an HTML file in Express.
+This tutorial will teach you how to render HTML files in a custom NodeJS and ExpressJS Server.
+You don’t need to install extra modules to render an HTML file in Express.
 Just install express and you are good to go.

 Step 1: Install Express